-HW 2.2 Consider the one dimensional stencil code from the previous exercise.
-Create two kernels based on the current implementation, with different ways to access elements on the input vector: specifying (i) an offset (i.e., with an offset of 5, thread t_0 will start on the fifth element of the vector), or (ii) a stride (i.e., with a stride of 2, thread t_0 will access the vector at position 0, 2, 4, ...).
+Lab 2.2 Consider the one dimensional stencil code from the previous exercise.
+Create two kernels based on the current implementation, with different ways to access elements on the input vector: specifying (i) an offset (i.e., with an offset of 5, thread t_0 will start on the fifth element of the vector and process them sequentially from there on), or (ii) a stride (i.e., with a stride of 2, thread t_0 will access the vector at position 0, 2, 4, ...).
 Handle the memory transfers independently for each different kernel.

-Lab 2.2 Execute the kernels multiple times with different offsets and strides and assess their execution times.
+Execute the kernels multiple times with different offsets and strides and assess their execution times.
 How do you explain the results?
 Listen to the suggestions to avoid excessive data transfers between host and device when calling multiple kernels with read-only inputs.
 Implement the suggestions and measure their impact on performance.